 Posted in Blog.

-Stress Fractures and the Female Runner: Some Things to Consider
+Stress Fractures and the Female Runner: 5 Factors Things to Consider

 Female runners are far too often plagued with bony stress injuries.
 The question always comes up: Why does this keep happening?
 As a physical therapist, this is something I see far too often in the clinic, and has lead me to have many conversations with doctors, nutritionists, countless patients, coaches, and other PTs to try to find the answer.